SamuelChua/Wifi-Cam/README.md

 GNURadio was installed via http://www.gcndevelopment.com/gnuradio/downloads.htm on Windows, specifically GNURadio V3.8.2.0-win64 for my project.

+### Arduino
-Arduino is also an open-source tool for electronics projects which consists of the microcontroller and an IDE to run and upload code to the physical Arduino code
+Arduino is an open-source tool for electronics projects which consists of the microcontroller and an IDE to run and upload code to the physical Arduino code.

 ### Reimage Package

 Credits to my mentor, Gabriel.
-I can save the trouble of repeatedly running np.abs(d) to generate a graph https://github.com/icyveins7/reimage
+I can save the trouble of repeatedly running np.abs(d) and the lag to generate a graph https://github.com/icyveins7/reimage

-### Python Programs
+### Programs
 Webcam
 - Controlling the USB Webcam